-Some time ago I was asked to be interviewed on ABC Radio in regards to current trends in grandparents names.
+Some time ago I was asked to be interviewed on ABC Radio in regards to current trends in grandparent names.

-It wasn’t something I had thought about in great detail before, as both sides in my family already knew what they wanted to be called as soon as they found out I was pregnant with my firstborn – who was to be the first born grandchild on both sides.
+It wasn’t something I’d thought about in great detail before.
+After all, both sides of my family already knew what they wanted to be called as soon as they found out I was pregnant with my firstborn… who was to be the first grandchild for both families.

 But I hadn’t realised how much diversity and dilemma actually existed surrounding the naming of grandparents in today’s society.

-I searched through the BellyBelly Forums on the same topic and found several long discussions.
-So it seems to be a very popular, yet complex issue!
-Just when you thought choosing a name for baby was hard enough, it seems grandparents names are on the cards too.
+Just when you thought choosing a name for baby was hard enough, it seems grandparent names are on the cards too!

-So, why are grandparents names so diverse?
-I came up with five main reasons for this:
+So, why are grandparent names so diverse?
+I came up with five main reasons:

-Muddled Baby Words Evolve Into The Grandparent’s Name
+#3: Muddled Baby Words Evolving Into Grandparent Names